Your cookie preferences

 Uswitch Green Accreditation aims to make green energy tariffs easier to understand so you can pick the one that’s right for you.

-Our expert panel assigns each green tariff a Bronze, Silver or Gold level, depending on a range of factors (covered below).
+Our expert panel defines the Green Accreditation levels (Bronze, Silver or Gold) according to a range of factors (covered below).

 Look for the level badge